Facial Feminisation Podcasts | GenderGP, a 3-part series

 In this episode Dr Helen and Marianne interview Alex about her work with digitally simulating facial gender-affirming surgery results.
 Popularly known as Virtual FFS, by using photoshop she helps individuals considering surgery to understand the impact of the surgery, which hence aids in the decision-making process of selecting the optimal number of surgical techniques for the desired result.

-Part 2.
+Episode 2.
 A Surgeon’s Perspective on Facial Feminisation

-In this episode, Dr. Bellinga, the director of Plastic Surgery for FACIALTEAM and rhinoplasty specialist, talks about the research and groundbreaking techniques being developed by FACIALTEAM, as well as how this work is influencing innovations in facial feminisation surgery globally.
+In this episode, Dr. Bellinga, the director of Plastic Surgery for Facialteam and rhinoplasty specialist, talks about the research and groundbreaking techniques being developed by Facialteam, as well as how this work is influencing innovations in facial feminisation surgery globally.

 Importantly, Dr. Bellinga also addresses the issues of pain, scars as well as establishing realistic expectations in this discussion, saying: